moov-io/imagecashletter/docs/file-structure.md

 The blank character is defined in ASCII with the hexadecimal value ‘20’ and in EBCDIC with the hexadecimal value ‘40’; also referred to as a space.

 ### Special characters (S)
-Special characters are any of the printable characters listed in the table below.
-(IBM Corporation EBCDIC code page: Code Page CPGID 00037)
+Special characters are any of the printable characters listed in the table below:

 | Special Printable | Character	ASCII hex |	EBCDIC hex |
 | :---: | :---: | :---: |